nightbot/docs/commands/variables/twitch.md

 > $(twitch `username`)

-`username` is the Twitch user being looked up.
+`username` is the Twitch user being looked up

 #### Example for Normal Usage